eddie/eddie.github.io/_drafts/2015-02-28-clean-angularjs-state-management.md

 Initially, I took a leaf out of the angular-app book, and a service would maintain a list of callbacks for specific events, a controller could then add a callback and they would be called appropriately.

-This had a couple of issues:
+This worked well, but had a couple issues:

 - New service methods meant adding a new callback
+- Callback code coupled with service

 A crude implementation of this looks a little like this:

+service.js

 ```javascript
 angular.module('myapp.security').factory('SecurityService', function($log){